creativecommons/cc-signals/README.md

 ### Who is applying the signal

-A **Declaring Party** is someone who specifies how a content collection should be used by machines.
+A **Declaring Party** is someone who specifies how content should be used by machines.
 Sometimes, the Declaring Party will hold copyright or have authority to represent rightsholders in the content.
 In these cases, a CC signal may have legal effect depending on the particular jurisdictions.
 In cases where a collection of content includes content from multiple authors, it will be the responsibility of the Declaring Party to coordinate among its community to determine the appropriate signal(s).

 ### The scope of machine uses addressed by the signal